-1 By procyclicality effects, EFRAG understands when the banking sector, through a variety of channels or 'causal' links with the real economy, can exacerbate economic cycles, leading to excessive economic growth during upturns and deeper recessions in the downturns.
+&lt;sup>1 By procyclicality effects, EFRAG understands when the banking sector, through a variety of channels or 'causal' links with the real economy, can exacerbate economic cycles, leading to excessive economic growth during upturns and deeper recessions in the downturns.

-- Heterogeneity was also observed in how the effects of the Covid-19 crisis were incorporated in the ECL model (at the level of the IFRS 9 risk parameter or directly at the ECL level).
+- Those constituents also note that the procyclicality effects may be related to, among others, the high level of judgement involved in the ECL model.
+Judgment and complexity implicit in the ECL model led to heterogeneity of practices observed for determining credit risk parameters (PD, LDG, SICR, forward-looking scenarios).
+In some jurisdictions regulators have encouraged financial institutions to adopt more conservative, homogeneous and contracyclical provisions for ECL.
+It was also noted that discretionary loan loss provisioning has, in the past, been used for earnings and capital management purposes. - Heterogeneity was also observed in how the effects of the Covid-19 crisis were incorporated in the ECL model (at the level of the IFRS 9 risk parameter or directly at the ECL level).
 Some constituents consider that the extensive use of post-model adjustment may indicate the need of some corrections of the ECL model by the IASB.
-Furthermore, the interference of regulatory institutions during the Covid-19 pandemic to avoid excessively rigorous application of IFRS 9 accounting rules (in order to prevent the jeopardising of the government support measures) has been interpretated by some as evidence of the procyclical effects of the ECL model. - 7 Understanding the above, EFRAG notes that feedback collected during its outreach with constituents and the preparatory work done for this Comment Letter mainly demonstrates that using the forward-looking ECL model resulted in more timely recognition of credit losses than applying IAS 39, by addressing the problem of delayed recognition of credit losses. - 8 Experimental studies and empirical evidence show that both on transition and in ongoing phases, ECL provisions are more predictive of credit risk of banking portfolios2.
-In particular, the transfer from Stage 1 to Stage 2 and the associated switch from the 12-month to the lifetime ECL calculation results in a strong rise in loan loss provisions. - 9 Furthermore, IFRS 9 significantly extends the information set required to determine credit losses (all relevant information, including historical data, current conditions as well as supportable forecasts of future events and macroeconomic conditions IFRS 9, paragraph 5.5.17), thus guaranteeing results that are more representative of the credit risk inherent in the financial assets3. - 10 EFRAG notes that IFRS 9 sets out a framework for determining the amount of ECL.
-However, it does not set bright lines or a mechanistic approach to determining when lifetime losses are required to be recognised, nor does it dictate the exact basis on which entities should determine forward-looking scenarios to consider when estimating ECL. - 11 While on the one hand these characteristics imply the extensive use of judgments and estimates, on the other they give the IFRS 9 ECL model adequate flexibility to be adapted to different contexts and situations, ensuring alignment with entity-specific credit risk management practices.
-EFRAG shares the IASB's consideration that the ECL model should be aligned with internal credit risk management practices (within the boundaries of the Standard) to provide useful information. - 12 The credit risk disclosure requirements in IFRS 7, by focusing on disclosure objectives, reflect the principle-based approach of the ECL model which enables entities to provide the information about the credit risk management practices, amounts of ECL and credit risk exposure which they consider relevant and useful for the users of financial statements.
+Furthermore, the interference of regulatory institutions during the Covid-19 pandemic to avoid excessively rigorous application of IFRS 9 accounting rules (in order to prevent the jeopardising of the government support measures) has been interpretated by some as evidence of the procyclical effects of the ECL model. - 7 Understanding the above, EFRAG notes that feedback collected during its outreach with constituents and the preparatory work done for this Draft Comment Letter mainly demonstrates that using the forward-looking ECL model resulted in more timely recognition of credit losses than applying IAS 39, by addressing the problem of delayed recognition of credit losses. - 8 Experimental studies and empirical evidence show that both on transition and in ongoing phases, ECL provisions are more predictive of credit risk of banking portfolios.
+In particular, the transfer from Stage 1 to Stage 2 and the associated switch from the 12-month to the lifetime ECL calculation results in a strong rise in loan loss provisions. - 9 Furthermore, IFRS 9 significantly extends the information set required to determine credit losses (all relevant information, including historical data, current conditions as well as supportable forecasts of future events and macroeconomic conditions IFRS 9, paragraph 5.5.17), thus guaranteeing results that are more representative of the credit risk inherent in the financial assets. - 10 EFRAG notes that IFRS 9 sets out a framework for determining the amount of ECL.
+However, it does not set bright lines or a mechanistic approach to determining when lifetime losses are required to be recognised, nor does it dictate the exact basis on which entities should determine forward-looking scenarios to consider when estimating ECL. - While on the one hand these characteristics imply the extensive use of judgments and estimates, on the other they give the IFRS 9 ECL model adequate flexibility to be adapted to different contexts and situations, ensuring alignment with entity-specific credit risk management practices.
+EFRAG shares the IASB's consideration that the ECL model should be aligned with internal credit risk management practices (within the boundaries of the Standard) to provide useful information.

-2 For more detailed analysis, see agenda paper 04-02 of the EFRAG FR TEG meeting on 5 July 2023.
+&lt;sup>2 For more detailed analysis, see agenda paper 04-02 of the EFRAG FR TEG meeting on 5 July 2023.

-3 The ECL model is also applied to Certain Loan commitments and financial guarantee contracts.
+The ECL model is also applied to Certain Loan commitments and financial guarantee contracts.